yoshz/ansible-role-kubernetes/README.md

 yoshz.kubernetes
 ================

-This repository holds an Ansible role to install and configure Kubernetes.
+This Ansible role installs and configures Kubernetes on Ubuntu 16.04.
+With small modifications it is also possible to use this role in CentOS or other distributions.

-Installation steps are based on Kelsey Hightower's [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way/) but includes extra steps for non GCE/AWS cloud solutions.
+Installation steps are based on Kelsey Hightower's [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way/) but doesn't require GCE and adds missing functionality.

 The role is mainly created to learn how to install Kubernetes step by step.
 Its purpose is not to replace Kubeadm, Kubespray or any other tool.

 Kubernetes is installed and configured with the following choices.
 (See [Usage](#Usage) for the right installation order)

-- [X] Install `etcd`, `kube-apiserver`, `kube-controller-manager`, `kube-scheduler` as systemd service on each master node in high availabity mode.
+- [X] Installs `etcd`, `kube-apiserver`, `kube-controller-manager`, `kube-scheduler` as systemd service on each master node in high availabity mode
-- [X] Install `kube-proxy` and `kubelet` as systemd service on each worker node.
+- [X] Installs `kube-proxy` and `kubelet` as systemd service on each worker node
-- [X] Configure ufw rules to allow traffic between in each node
+- [X] Configures ufw rules to allow traffic between in each node
 - [X] Installs `flannel` as network overlay
-- [X] Installs cluster add-ons: `kube-dns`, `heapster`, `dashboard`
+- [X] Installs cluster add-ons: `kube-dns`, `heapster` and `kubernetes-dashboard`
+- [X] Installs Traefik as ingress controller
+- [X] Configures default ingress rules with basic authentication

 Todo's
 ------